ali-khurshid/stroke-risk-predictive-analysis/README.md

 - Features such as **gender**, **work_type**, and **residence_type** showed less direct association with stroke in this dataset.
 - The results suggest that **health indicators** (age, glucose level, BMI, hypertension, heart disease) are the most critical factors to monitor for stroke risk.
 - These insights can guide targeted preventive measures and form the basis for further predictive modeling of stroke risk.
--However, given the low success is predicting a stroke, this model needs further investigation, evaluation and testing using more advanced classifiers and tools.
+- However, given the low success is predicting a stroke, this model needs further investigation, evaluation and testing using more advanced classifiers and tools.

 **Machine Learning Findings**